kiankris/Globitek/README.md

   * [ ]  Required: Verify query strings are not vulnerable to SQLI attacks.
   * [ ]  Required: Verify form inputs are not vulnerable to XSS attacks.
   * [ ]  Required: Verify query strings are not vulnerable to XSS attacks.
-  * [ ]  Required: Listed other bugs or security vulnerabilities

 The following advanced user stories are optional:

 - [ ]  Bonus: On "public/staff/territories/show.php", display the name of the state.

 - [ ]  Bonus: Validate the uniqueness of `users.username`.

-- [ ]  Bonus: Add a page for "public/staff/users/delete.php".

 ## Video Walkthrough